Search String

 Clones & Ports of Konami's Salamander

-This article is concerned with computer-game clones and ports of Konami's Salamander coinop of 1986.
+This article is concerned with clones and ports of Konami's Salamander coinop of 1986 that have appeared on Western home computer game machines.

 Salamander-likes are defined by me as stock-standard scrolling shoot 'em ups that usually feature weapon pick-ups and power-ups, levels to progress through, end-level bosses, and dynamic and/or destructibile terrain.